Texas anti-abortion activists take on baby Tinslee’s life support case, attempting to strike down a law that protects doctors | The Texas Tribune

 But Texas anti-abortion groups are not in lockstep regarding Tinslee’s case.
 Many groups outside of Right to Life are siding with the medical community on the law.

-Joe Pojman, director of Texas Alliance for Life, a moderate anti-abortion group, to issue with the injection of politics into Tinslee’s case.
-Pojman’s group, along with other anti-abortion groups in the state, filed a brief in support of Co Children’s Medical Center.
+Joe Pojman, director of Texas Alliance for Life, a more moderate anti-abortion group, took issue with the injection of politics into Tinslee’s case.
+Pojman’s group, along with other anti-abortion groups in the state, filed a brief in support of Cook Children’s Medical Center.

 “We don’t think that’s a pro-life position — to advocate for prolonging a patient’s death through means that cause pain and suffering,” Pojman said.
 “If this law needs to be tweaked, that ought to be done by the Legislature.”